Delhi: App-based taxi drivers' strike to demand CNG subsidy, fare hike enters 2nd day | Business

 Ravi Rathore, president of Sarvodaya Driver Welfare Association Delhi, which represents drivers attached to app-based cab aggregators, said a decision on whether to continue the strike or postpone it will be taken in the evening.

-''Ola, Uber cabs will not ply on the roads today.
-We will also hold a protest at Jantar Mantar later in the day to press for our demands.
-A call on the future course of action will be taken after the protest in the evening," Rathore told PTI.
+Cab drivers also staged a protest at Jantar Mantar to press for their demands. ''Ola, Uber cabs are not plying on the roads today.
+Our protest at Jantar Mantar has started.
+A call on the future course of action will taken in the evening,'' Rathore told PTI.

-As the app-based cabs remained off the roads, several people faced difficulties due to the non-availability of rides and surge pricing.
+Rathore said apart from the subsidy on CN,G the government should also consider revision of fares.

-''I am trying to book a cab for my office in Noida Film City from Mayur Vihar but the fare is high due to the strike.
-I usually pay around Rs 300, but today the estimated fare is around Rs 700,'' a commuter Nilesh Kumar said.
+''It has become tough for auto and cab drivers to survive after hike in fuel prices.
+Fares of app-based cabs have not been revised for a long time in the city.
+Seeing the steep rise in CNG prices, the government should increase fares,'' Rathore demanded.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)